minio/docs/source/includes/common-mc-admin-config.rst

 .. start-minio-notify-nats-streaming

-Specify ``on`` to enable streaming events to the NATS service endpoint.
+Specify ``on`` to enable JetStream support for streaming events to a NATS JetStream service endpoint.

 .. end-minio-notify-nats-streaming

+.. start-minio-notify-nats-jetstream

+Specify ``on`` to enable asynchronous publishing of events to the NATS service endpoint.

+.. end-minio-notify-nats-jetstream

 .. start-minio-notify-nats-streaming-async